MasonEgger/website/my_site/content/about/_index.md

 I am passionate about Python, Education, Security, Privacy, all things Open Source (technologies, communities, oddly licenses...) just to name a few.
-I currently volunteer teaching AP Computer Science A at a local high school in Austin 3 times a week, as well as designing the intensive curriculum that we use.
+I currently volunteer teaching AP Computer Science A at a local high school in Austin 3 times a week.
+I am the founder of [UnlockedEdu](https://unlockededu.org/), an Open Source project dedicated to creating open educational resources, such as curriculums, worksheet generators, etc.

 I'm a graduate of Texas State University, receiving dual degrees in Computer Science (BS) and Music (BA).
 I'm currently a graduate student at Georgia Tech,